 - they have supported themselves through paid work consisting of employment of full-time employment averaging at least 30 hours per week, in one or more jobs, for 18 months or more during any period of two years (Refer 38.4.1.1); or - they qualify under the paid employment criterion for students from Inner Regional, Outer Regional, Remote or Very Remote locations.
-(Refer 38.4.1.3) - the three out of four years (156 out of 208 weeks) rule remains in force.
+(Refer 38.4.1.3); or - they qualify under the Incentives to Encourage Australians to Undertake Seasonal Work (Refer 38.4.1.4);or - the three out of four years (156 out of 208 weeks) rule remains in force.